Municue

 Consent Agenda

-Contract increase with Tiseo Paving Company for the Dolphin Road reconstruction project, covering additional costs for site security during work suspension, demobilization, remobilization, and additional work units needed to complete the project.
+Authorizes a contract increase with Tiseo Paving Company to cover site security during work suspension, demobilization, remobilization, and additional work units needed to complete the Dolphin Road reconstruction, raising the contract ceiling from $7.17M to $8.38M.

 …741.77 - Financing: 2024B Certificates of Obligation Fund *In alignment with Infrastructure Management Plan. chloe.morgan@dallascityhall.com